 1. Dress Modestly

 Wear clothes that cover shoulders and knees, especially in public places and at desert camps.
-Light, comfortable clothing is still fine; just avoid very revealing outfits.
+Light, comfortable clothing is still fine — just avoid very revealing outfits.
+For a full clothing and packing guide, read our complete desert safari packing guide for every traveller type.

 2. Understand Entertainment Restrictions